rkp8/SmartGymsScheduleManager/README.md

 **1. An email notification is sent when:**

 + appointment is finished
-+ appointment rejection is rquested
++ appointment rejection is requested
 + appointment rejection is accepted
 + new appointment is created
 + appointment is canceled